CloudSlang/CloudSlang.github.io/app/markdowns/slang.md

 ###task
 A name of a task which is a property of [workflow](#/docs#workflow) or [on_failure](#/docs#on_failure).
-It is mapped to the task's properties.
+It is mapped to the properties which make up the task contents.

 Property|Required|Default|Value Type|Description|More Info
 ---|